JamesABrooker/jamesabrooker/README.md

 ## Hi there 👋

+- ⚡ I'm currently studying Software Engineering at Victoria University of Wellington
 - 🔭 I’m currently working on a Minecraft Mod to improve my java skills
 - 🌱 I’m currently learning C, C++, complex Java algorithms and data structures